-Gum disease, also known as periodontal disease, is a common but often overlooked condition that can have serious consequences if left untreated.
+Gum disease, also known as periodontal disease, is an overlooked condition that can have serious consequences.
 It affects the tissues that support your teeth and is a major cause of tooth loss in adults.
-The early stages can be subtle, which is why recognizing the signs of gum disease is crucial for maintaining good oral health.
+The early stages can be subtle, which is why recognizing the signs of gum disease is so important.
+They don’t call it the silent disease for nothing.

 Bleeding Gums